• Skip to primary navigation

 Plus, margarine is a good source of unsaturated fats, which can help to lower cholesterol levels.

-If you're trying to cut back on salt, margarine is also a good substitute for salted butter.
+If you're trying to cut back on salt, margarine is also a good substitute for salted butter - see margarine substitution ideas for cooking for more swaps.

 To use margarine in place of butter, simply spread it on your toast or bread as you would normally do.